Mindfulness is for anyone wanting:

 - a richer experience of life, to live more ‘in the moment’

-- to manage symptoms and reduce suffering from long-term health conditions such as chronic pain, irritable bowel syndrome, multiple sclerosis, cancer, psoriasis and many more. (see Research)
+- to help manage symptoms and reduce suffering from long-term health conditions such as chronic pain, irritable bowel syndrome, multiple sclerosis, cancer, psoriasis and many more. (see Research)

 Mindfulness is a way of living with focused awareness in the present moment, with open acceptance of what each moment brings.